Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Background and notation

 \begin{example} A domain partitioned by a simplicial complex has a conforming forest. \end{example}

-\begin{example} An allowable 2D partitioning which is not a simplicial complex is illustrated in \cref{fig1}.
-Also in the figure is the map of the largest top-dimensional domain, as well as the full forest. \end{example}
+\begin{example} An allowable 2D partitioning which is not a simplicial complex is given \Cref{fig: slit}.
+Also in the figure is the map of the largest top-dimensional domain, as well as the full forest $\mathfrak{F}$.
+We note that since $X_4$ is not isomorphic to a ball, this partition is also not a cellular complex. \end{example}

 \begin{example} \Cref{fig: intersect} shows a three-dimensional partition in which two of the manifolds ($\Omega_9^3$ and $\Omega_8^2$) are not isomorphic to a ball.
-In turn, the geometry does not correspond to a cellular complex.
-Note that the embedded network corresponds to a three-dimensional hole in reference space $X_9$. \end{example}
+As shown in the right of the figure, the embedded network corresponds to a three-dimensional hole in reference space $X_9$. \end{example}

+\begin{remark} The previous example illustrates a limitation of our construction, as we have required the manifolds $\Omega_i^{d_i}$ to be diffeomorphic to bounded open sets in $\mathbb{R}^{d_i}$.
+Thus, with reference to Figure \ref{fig: intersect}, the 1-manifold $\Omega_6^1$ cannot be a closed curve, and the 0-manifold $\Omega_3^0$ is introduced.
+We emphasize that this limitation is for notational convenience, in order to be able to refer to a unique coordinate map for each manifold, and that our results extend to manifolds with local coordinate maps. \end{remark}

-\begin{example} A self-intersecting 2D manifold in 3D is illustrated in \cref{fig1-2}.
+\begin{example} A self-intersecting 2D manifold in 3D is illustrated in \Cref{fig1-2}.
 In this example, the top-dimensional domain is not contractible and corresponds to the outside of a torus.
 The boundary of the top-dimensional domain (logically a torus) is shown together with its decomposition. \end{example}

 A primary object of our study will be function spaces and differential operators with respect to the domain partition $\Omega$ and the corresponding forest $\mathfrak{F}$.